SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 ### **Summary**

-- Post-MLP steering is **more expressive** than pre-MLP steering because it can match arbitrary MLP updates.
+- Post-MLP steering is **better positioned** than pre-MLP steering when it comes to matching arbitrary MLP updates.
 - **However**, it still misses all the changes happening through the skip-connection.
 - Matching MLP behavior is not enough, we also need a way to account for the skip path.